dgraph-io/dgraph-js/examples/simple/README.md

 DONE!
 ```

-You can explore the source code in the `index.js` file.
+You can explore the source code in the `index.js` and `index-pre-v7.6.js` files.